Limited-time welcome offer — 10% off with code WELCOME10

 • Kitchen Activities: Cooking with gas stoves or frying food creates volatile vapours that linger in the air if ventilation is inadequate.

-VOCs are more prevalent than you might think.
-Most concerningly, these chemicals often reach peak concentrations at night when doors and windows are sealed for air conditioning, forcing our lungs to inhale these toxins throughout our sleep.
+VOCs appear more often than many people realize.
+Even more concerning, these chemicals often reach peak levels at night when people seal doors and windows to run air conditioning—forcing our lungs to inhale these toxins throughout sleep.

 The Dangers of VOCs